ory/docs/docs/docs/ecosystem/sqa.md

 We are committed to full transparency on what data we transmit why and how.
 The source code of the telemetry package is completely open source and located [here](https://github.com/ory/x/blob/master/metricsx).
-If you do not wish to help us improve our products by sharing telemetry data, it is possible to [opt out of this feature](#opt-out).
+If you do not wish to help us improve our projects by sharing telemetry data, it is possible to [opt out of this feature](#opt-out).

 ## Data Processing

-We want to give you a thorough understanding why we collect this data, how we collect it, and what we do with it, as well as real-world examples of how this data improved a product.
+We want to give you a thorough understanding why we collect this data, how we collect it, and what we do with it, as well as real-world examples of how this data improved a project.

 The data processing pipeline has the following steps: